Bdharmapuri/bhargav-dharmapuri.github.io/README.md

   <main>
     <section>
       <h2>🔍 About Me</h2>
       <p>I’m a data analyst with 4+ years of experience turning complex data into business value.
 I specialize in analytics, visualization, forecasting, and automation using SQL, Python, Power BI, and cloud platforms.
 I love transforming raw data into stories that drive impact.
-Open to full-time roles in Austin, TX starting July 30, 2025.</p>
+Open to full-time roles </p>
     </section>

     <section>